 - Adherence to the adopted policies and rules

-If you meet our eligibility requirements and would like to join us, please print an application and take it to your local American Legion Auxiliary Unit or contact us for information on finding your local unit.
+If you meet our eligibility requirements and would like to join us, please print an application (print application in Spanish) and take it to your local American Legion Auxiliary Unit or contact us for information on finding your local unit.